AStarStartup/AStartupMCC/readme.md

 2. Select a repository to work on and a current MDD (Mission-Driven Development) Mission Ticket you are on, show and add comments to GitHub Issue Ticket.
 3. Create a GitHub Pages Next.JS statically generated website using GitHub Actions that displays a list of your GitHub repositories that use MDD, displays each repo's open Issue tickets, and a Gantt chart that displays the Milestones and Mission Tickets.

+## Contributing

+**2023-12-31**: Right now I have to get the timesheet clock on and off with the browser extension popup menu to work with my Next.JS website using an API route and an html form.
+I also have the [AStartup Toolkit](https://github.com/AStarStartup/AStartupToolkit), which has some markdown Jekyll-ish templates for engineering documentation.
+I need to convert that to a Next.JS statically generated website using GitHub Actions, and be able to display a [Business Model Canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas) (BMC).
+Jekyll markdown files don't work for making BMC.
+It would work best to provide an IMUL Markdown parser that automatically parses markdown sections that are named after the BLC elements, but a basic Markdown parser will suffice.
+I'm not sure exactly how we will be using GitHub Actions endpoints with the AStartupMCC.

+At this point I don't have exact missions you can contribute to.
+Once I get the timesheet logging system implemented with the <astartup.net> website then you will have more of an idea what is going on.

+Please read the Contributing Guide in the [AStartup Cookbook](https://github.com/AStarStartup/AStartupCookbook) to learn how to do Mission-Driven Development.

+You can submit ides or questions using the GitHub Issue Tracking System.
+Thanks.

 ## License

 Copyright [AStartup](https://astartup.net)™; most rights reserved, Open-source theft prohibited, closed-source commercial use allowed, licensed under the Kabuki Weak Source-available License that YOU MUST CONSENT TO at <https://github.com/AStarStartup/AStartupMCC>.